Notice of Pre-AIA or AIA Status

 Regarding claim 6, Lanser teaches everything noted above including an adjustable fence 113 (Fig. 3) configured to adjust a cut angle and movably coupled to the base 33.

-Regarding claim 8, as best understood, Lanser teaches a band saw stand comprising: a base 33 configured to mount (mounted to the surface of the arms 117, 118) to a surface; an arm 45 rotatably coupled to the base 33, wherein the arm includes an upper portion (defined by the upper portion of the bracket 45; Fig. 3) defining a length and a width, wherein the upper portion includes at least one engagement feature (71, 75; Fig. 3), wherein the upper portion defines an opening (defined by the space or opening between sides of the bracket 45 which accommodates support 35; Fig. 3) sized to receive portions of different band saws, wherein the band saws have different mounting portions; and a bracket 55 configured to couple with the arm 45 and move with respect to the arm via the at least one engagement feature (71, 75), wherein the bracket 55 is configured to couple to the mounting portion of at least one of the band saws 13.
+Regarding claim 8, Lanser teaches a band saw stand comprising: a base 33 configured to mount to a surface; an arm 45 rotatably coupled to the base 33, wherein the arm includes an upper portion defining a length and width, wherein the upper portion includes at least one engagement feature (71, 75; Fig. 3), wherein the upper portion defines an enclosed aperture (defined by the bounded opening between the side portions of bracket 45 which accommodates support 35; Fig. 3) sized to receive different band saws, wherein the band saws have different mounting portions; and a bracket 55 configured to couple with the arm 45 and move with respect to the arm via the at least one engagement feature (71, 75), wherein the bracket 55 is configured to couple to the mounting portion of at least one of the band saws 13.
+It should be noted that the claim does not expressly require the enclosed aperture to define a fully closed or continuous perimeter, and therefore the opening bounded by the side structures of bracket 45 reasonably constitutes the claimed enclosed aperture under the broadest reasonable interpretation.

-Regarding claim 10, as best understood, Lanser teaches everything noted above including that the at least one engagement feature (71, 75; Fig. 3) of the arm includes at least one aperture 75 extending along the length dimension of the upper portion of the arm 45, wherein the bracket 55 is securable to the upper portion of the arm via the at least one engagement feature (71, 75) at a plurality of locations along the length of the at least one aperture.
+Regarding claim 10, Lanser teaches everything noted above including that the at least one engagement feature (71, 75; Fig. 3) of the arm includes at least one aperture 75 extending along the length dimension of the upper portion of the arm 45, wherein the bracket 55 is securable to the upper portion of the arm via the at least one engagement feature (71, 75) at a plurality of locations along the length of the at least one aperture.

 Regarding claim 13, Lanser teaches everything noted above including